Minus24Exp/Jacy/docs/en_docs/dev.md

 ```
 Anyway, here's one common rule: **After parameter with default value all parameters MUST have default value**
 In Ruby it's possible to set default value for first argument and not to set it for second one.
-But, firstly, Yocto interpreter is not so smart, and secondly, I think it's not as much convenient as bad practice and may be confused.
+But, firstly, Jacy interpreter is not so smart, and secondly, I think it's not as much convenient as bad practice and may be confused.
-So, most likely, in Yocto it will never be implemented.
+So, most likely, in Jacy it will never be implemented.

 #### Function calls
-In Yocto function calls require parentheses(`()`), it's not possible to do it as in Ruby, even no-argument functions require parentheses.
+In Jacy function calls require parentheses(`()`), it's not possible to do it as in Ruby, even no-argument functions require parentheses.

 ### Types